Extending image-grouping with image-alignment/registration to implement super-resolution, (HDR) or focus-stacks

 At the moment, my workflow involves a phase a RAW conversion, grouping the TIFFs into subdirectories, running align_image_stack and enfuse per directory (mostly a hybrid combining entropy and exposure blending), moving the results all back together and running darktable for finishing.
 Being able to do the whole process in darktable would be an epic win.

-#1 Updated by Christer van der Meeren 11 months ago
+#1 Updated by Christer van der Meeren about 1 year ago

 I too would love this.
 Though there are quite a few possibilities in configuring the tools, see e.g. http://blog.patdavid.net/2013/01/focus-stacking-macro-photos-enfuse.html for several possible enfuse settings for focus stacking.
 And align_image_stack should be run with -m (to make it correct field of view) for focus stacking, and there's also the switches -dixyz for other kinds of corrections (radial distortion, image center shift, and camera XYZ position).